 As configurations become larger, the speed at which the full configuration can be compiled becomes important.
 The logging features presented in the previous chapter can help identify slow parts of the compilation for you particular configuration.
 This chapter contains general advice on making the compilation as quick as possible.

 Use Specific Paths

 Whenever possible, use the most specific path and assign a property to that path.
 The code:

 '''

 '/path' = dict('a', 1, 'b', 2);

+and the block:

+'/path/a' = 1;

+'/path/b' = 2;

 '''